deacristi/docFlow/scripts/context_dashboard/README.md

 **Version**: 1.0.0
 **Status**: Production-Ready ✅

+# AI Context Dashboard

-Real-time monitoring and optimization tool for AI context management in TradePulse v4.0 development.
+Real-time monitoring and optimization tool for AI context management in your project development.

 ---